Who We Are

 Community Foundations unite groups of people who care about their communities.
-They are independent, volunteer-driven, charitable organizations that aim to strengthen their communities by facilitating philanthropy, by partnering with donors to build permanent endowments, and by seeking out other funds to support community projects.
+They are independent, volunteer-driven, charitable organizations that aim to strengthen their communities by facilitating philanthropy, by partnering with donors to build legacy funds, and by seeking out other funds to support community projects.

 Founded on trust, Community Foundations help donors achieve their charitable goals by investing financial capital in their community, while stimulating and nurturing relationships to create a sense of belonging to a community.

 Community Foundations: An Overview of Some Special Strengths

 - A long-term view: Because community foundations focus on building legacy funds and support, they are able to tackle long-term community challenges as well as immediate ones;